 Learn about XULE for XBRL

 XBRL (eXtensible Business Reporting Language) is an open, XML-based standard for the electronic submission of business and financial data.
 Though XBRL specifies what data must be reported and provides a standardized way of doing so, companies and regulatory agencies need a way to ensure the quality of data that is submitted.
-One approach is by using business rule validation, and XULE is one method that is growing in popularity.
+One approach is by using business rule validation, and XULE is one method that is growing in popularity in 2025.

 What is XULE?